Keith Parry's Project

 Keith Parry’s family were told a nursing home was the only option for him when he was finally discharged from hospital seven months after suffering a severe stroke.
 His wife Linda was adamant that he should go home, so they turned their lounge into a bedroom for Keith.

-Because his bed is right next to the stairs, he’s affectionately known as ‘Harry Potter’ by his carers and local healthcare professionals, but this masks the fact that he has no privacy or facilities and is a prisoner in his own home.
+Because his bed was right next to the stairs, he was affectionately known as ‘Harry Potter’ by his carers and local healthcare professionals, but this masked the fact that he had no privacy or facilities and was a prisoner in his own home.

-His family are desperate for a new ground-floor bedroom that is separate to the lounge and has facilities (including a bathroom and wetroom) that will help restore his dignity.
+His family were desperate for a new ground-floor bedroom that would be separate to the lounge and had facilities (including a bathroom and wet room).

 Background